wechto/paper/README.md

   :curly_loop: [Context-aware Dynamics Model for Generalization in Model-Based Reinforcement Learning](https://arxiv.org/pdf/2005.06800.pdf) :+1: :fire:  ​ ​

    The intuition is that the true context of the underlying MDP can be captured from recent experiences.

+  :curly_loop: [Optimism is All You Need: Model-Based Imitation Learning From Observation Alone](https://arxiv.org/pdf/2102.10769.pdf) :sweat_drops:  ​